getsentry/hackweek-wtfy/implementation.md

-# WTFY - "Was It Fixed Yet?"
+# WTFY - "Was This Fixed Yet?"
 Implementation Plan

 > _Because debugging is hard enough without wondering if you're chasing ghosts from SDK versions past._